 Before determining the oxidation number of nitrogen in NH3, it is essential to understand the rules for assigning oxidation numbers:

 - The oxidation number of an atom in its elemental form is always 0.
-For example, the oxidation number of O in O2 is 0.
+As an example, the oxidation number of O in O2 is 0.

 - The oxidation number of a monoatomic ion is equal to its charge.
-For example, the oxidation number of Na+ is +1, and the oxidation number of Cl- is -1.
+Take this: the oxidation number of Na+ is +1, and the oxidation number of Cl- is -1.

 - The sum of the oxidation numbers of all atoms in a neutral molecule is 0.